JorjaFox/library/content/posts/recaps/csi/cross-jurisdictions.md

 ## Quotes

-**Sidle:** Frat party.
+**Sara:** Frat party.
 I wouldn't know anything about that ...
 How wild?